airlock/airlock-gateway-examples/gateway_rest_api/README.md

-This repository contains a set of example scripts for the Airlock Gateway REST interface.
+This directory contains a set of example scripts for the Airlock Gateway REST interface.

 **Your use of any script is at your own risk and without warranty of any kind.**